List of Ang Probinsyano characters: P/Maj. Joaquin S. Tuazon

 Joaquin lives a double life as a police officer and the son of a criminal syndicate boss.
-He is Don Emilio's grandson, Tomas and Verna's son, and also Rachel's older brother.
+He is Don Emilio's grandson, Tomas and Verna's son, and Rachel's older brother.
 When his father was killed by Cardo, he succeeded his father as the new leader of the drug and human trafficking syndicate.
 When Ador starts killing Diego's men, he decides to kill Ador.
 He later proposes to Ador's widowed wife Carmen.

 After Cardo dismantles the crime syndicate, Joaquin flees after he accidentally killed his mother Verna.
 In desperation, he successfully kidnaps Alyana during Cardo's wedding celebration in the same place where he killed Ador.
 Joaquin and Cardo fight, and Cardo kills him by stabbing him in the neck to rescue his new wife, avenging Ador.